-- Lots and lots and zillions and tonnes of kids grow up playing soccer/football in North America these days.
+- Many zillions and tons of kids grow up playing soccer/football in North America these days.
 So there is some interest in the game at the young participatory level.
-But that interest does not necessarily translate into yuppie, high-income spectator interest [reductio ad absurdum?: kids like lots of things that do not translate into major adult markets].
+But that interest does not necessarily translate into yuppie, high-income spectator interest [reductio ad absurdum?: kids like lots of things that do not translate into significant adult markets].

-- To capture the young adult, high-income, and corporate-account market segment, soccer/football will have to be more exciting for North American spectators.
+- Soccer/football will have to be more exciting for North American spectators to capture the young adult, high-income, and corporate-account market segment.
 Some possibilities might include:

 - Scantily clad cheerleaders?

 - Scoring.
-I'm sure I'm revealing my ethnocentric loutish ignorance, but soccer/football is boring when there are so few goals scored.
+I'm sure I'm revealing my ethnocentric loutish ignorance, but soccer/football is boring when so few goals are scored.
 What a drag!
-We watch for a couple of hours and maybe there's a goal scored.
-And maybe it's the result of skill, but some/much of the time, it seems to be the result of randomness (in play, in officiating, in wind currents, in hair length [Peter Crouch's big goal last summer in the World Cup], etc.].
+We watch for a couple of hours, and maybe there's a goal scored.
+And perhaps it's the result of skill, but some/much of the time, it seems to be the result of randomness (in play, in officiating, in wind currents, in hair length [Peter Crouch's big goal last summer in the World Cup], etc.].
 But nobody can agree on what to do to increase the scoring.